-Figure 9-1002ad—Per-Link Traffic Indication List field format
+Figure 9-1002ad—Per-Link Traffic Indication List field format(#6373)

 The Per-Link Traffic Indication Bitmap subfield is defined in Figure 9-788eag (Per-Link Traffic Indication Bitmap subfield format).
-Each Per-Link Traffic Indication Bitmap subfield indicates per-link traffic indications for a non-AP MLD that has negotiated a TID-link mapping with an AP MLD or link recommendation for a non-AP MLD that is in the default mapping mode.
-Each bit in the Per-Link Traffic Indication Bitmap subfield corresponds to a link on which a STA affiliated with a non-AP MLD is operating, with the bit position i of the bitmap, Bi, corresponding to a link with link ID equal to i.
-When the Per-Link Traffic Indication Bitmap subfield corresponds to a non-AP MLD that has successfully negotiated TID-to-link mapping, a value of 1 in the bit position i in the bitmap indicates that there is buffered BU(s) with TID(s) mapped to the link with the link ID equal to i or MMPDU(s); a value of 0 in a bit position in the bitmap indicates that there is no buffered BU(s) with TID(s) mapped to the corresponding link nor MMPDU(s).
+Each Per-Link Traffic Indication Bitmap subfield indicates per-link traffic indications for a non-AP MLD that has negotiated a (#8174)TID-to-link mapping with an AP MLD (#8264, 4000, 5822)and not all TIDs are mapped to all the enabled links or link recommendation for a non-AP MLD (#8264, 4000, 5822) that has negotiated a TID-to-link mapping with an AP MLD and all TIDs are mapped to all the enabled links or link recommendation for a non-AP MLD that is in the default mapping mode. (#8176)When a Per-Link Traffic Indication Bitmap subfield corresponds to an AID of a STA that is not affiliated with a non-AP MLD, the Per-Link Traffic Indication Bitmap subfield is reserved.

+(#8175)Each bit in the Per-Link Traffic Indication Bitmap subfield corresponds to a link and the bit position i of the bitmap, Bi, corresponds to a link with link ID equal to i.
+When the Per-Link Traffic Indication Bitmap subfield corresponds to a non-AP MLD that has successfully negotiated TID-to-link mapping, a value of 1 in the bit position i in the bitmap that corresponds to a link on which a STA affiliated with a non-AP MLD is operating indicates that there is buffered BU(s) with TID(s) mapped to the link with the link ID equal to i or MMPDU(s); a value of 0 in a bit position in the bitmap indicates that there is no buffered BU(s) with TID(s) mapped to the corresponding link nor MMPDU(s).
 When the Per-Link Traffic Indication Bitmap subfield corresponds to a non-AP MLD that is in the default mapping mode, a value of 1 in the bit position i in the bitmap indicates that the link with the link ID equal to i is recommended for retrieving buffered BU(s).